Wu48694042/GeoCausal-SHAP/README.md

 When testing GeoCausal SHAP, using the dataset I provide in the dataset, and altogether four .py files (GeoCausal SHAP.py, Causal_discovery.py, shap_explainer.py, utils.py) at the same time, datapreprocessing methods for datasets are all in the GeoCausal SHAP.py, you can choose different datasets for testing in the load dataset part.
 Changing different causal discovery mode, shap calculation mode, and predition model in the config as well.

-For other small experiments testing for 3.4.1 feature independence assumption, 3.4.2 masked causes, you can run the .py file directly.
-For experiments using GeoSHAP, you can run the .py file I provide and changing dataset as you like.

 Environment file is also provided.

 GeoCausal SHAP's framework: